Lehigh University Field Camp

 Topics Covered: 2018 Syllabus (will be updated for summer 2019)

-Registration: Registration will open in mid-fall, apply early, as we usually have more applicants than spaces.
+Registration: Apply Here.
+We recommend you apply early, as we usually have more applicants than spaces.

 Notification of acceptance: Before 15 February.